 Kathmandu University · Department of Mechanical Engineering

 Designed and physically fabricated a flywheel-based regenerative braking system at the KU Technical Training Centre.
-Project covered energy storage analysis, mechanical design, and full fabrication from concept to working prototype.
+Project covered energy storage analysis, mechanical design, and full fabrication from concept through working prototype: directly relevant to EV energy recovery systems.

 Y. Shrestha, A. Subedi, M. Sapkota, P. Paudel, N. K. Yadav, and B. S. Thapa, "Assessing the performance of a demonstrative hydrogen fuel cell power train in the chassis of an internal combustion engine vehicle," IOP Conference Series: Materials Science and Engineering, vol. 1279, no. 1, p.
 012003, Mar.
 2023.